juaneth/Entity-bot/README.md

 ## [Add bot to your server](https://discord.com/api/oauth2/authorize?client_id=909211342643273738&permissions=173345696982&scope=bot)

+# Developers

+### If you want to use this without making major modifications you will need to run `node setup.js` to create the configuration files located outside the root folder.
+Then run `npm install` and it should work perfectly when you run `node .` <3

-## REMINDER: API IS NOT SET UP YET, NO API KEYS WILL BE ISSUED YET
+## REMINDER: API IS NOT SET UP YET, NO API KEYS WILL BE ISSUED